-The key to controlling costs and expenses in divorce is education.
+The key to controlling costs and expenses in divorce is education and preparation.
 Learn as much as possible about the divorce process before starting it.
 The biggest mistake people make in divorce is hitting the nuclear button at the outset.
 It is a great way to enrich divorce lawyers.
 But it is also a terrible way to end a relationship especially if you have children as it will all but ensure an acrimonious relationship with your soon-to-be-ex.

 The more prepared you are for divorce, the better you will fare.
-Think of it like preparing for a weather storm.
+Think of it like preparing for a wind storm.
 Just as you probably won't want to face a hurricane unprotected, you won't want to face a divorce unprepared.
 To be prepared, get educated on the Utah divorce process and the fourteen most common issues in divorce.
-Evorce offers an interactive Utah-specific divorce preparation course to help you understand and cover most of the important issues.
-Download our exit strategy tool kit to kick start your divorce preparation process now.
+Know what forms need to be completed, what documents need to be gathered, and what information needs to be collected.

 We are a Utah law firm.
 As such, we can only help one side to a divorce.
 We cannot advise both you and your spouse.
-We are not a one-size-fits-all "legal forms mill" like LegalZoom and others.
+Download our exit strategy tool kit to kick start your divorce preparation process now.